-Hannah and Stephen are a perfect example of this question, with them having done some prior research before booking in for a meeting with us.
-They got married at the lovely Coal Exchange in Cardiff, which is renowned by photographers for being low lit inside.
+The Coal Exchange in Cardiff, is renowned by photographers for being low lit inside.
 Your photographers should immediately start discussing the capability of their camera systems to cope with low light situation without lowering the quality of the image drastically.
 Words including RAW files, Off Camera Flash, High Aperture Lenses, Up-to-date camera systems should be listened out for in the answer.
 This shows the photographers capability to cope with low light situations and demonstrate their experience level to you.
 We personally have a plethora of lighting systems and high quality camera gear with the associated experience ready for anything thrown at us on the big day.

 ” So is this your full time job? ”

-” Do you have/offer any wedding albums? ”
+” Do you have/offer any wedding albums or products? ”

 Wedding photographers will only publish highlights from the weddings days they have been fortunate enough to photograph and as a result it can be difficult to gage the style of that photographers work throughout an entire wedding day.
 This is also true for us, we also mainly publish highlights from our weddings but what we also do is publish other special moments throughout the day which paint a picture, from grandad playing with an iPad to aunt Maureen on the bouncy castle.
 We love these moments and think they deserve to be shown.
 But we also invite our clients to take a look through our wedding albums as this allows a tactile look at the style of our work and we advise all couples do the same with their photographers.
 Feel free to take a closer look at the packages we offer (Investment) or even take a look at our amazing youtube video highlighting our packages (Youtube Link).